Mw3y/epfl-cs107-PokeMAN/HELP.md

 ## Battle Garry
 Garry is in your house; you need to interact with him to start the battle.

+## Enter the Rolex League
+In the Rolex are located 4 four members of the Elite 4 which are represented by our teachers.
+You need to defeat them all to be able to challenge the master of the league : Mrs. Jamila Sam here self.

 ## End of the game
-Talk to the Pokémon assistant in the store after defeating Garry to finish the game.
+After beating the league master the game is finished.

 # Other activities :